OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-ipcameras.md

 Go to _[`https://localhost:8080`](https://localhost:8080){:target="_blank"}_ to test the app once the server is running.

 > To test the application with other devices in your network, visit this **[FAQ](troubleshooting/#3-test-applications-in-my-network-with-multiple-devices)**.
-Ignore [step 2](troubleshooting/#2-modify-the-application_server_url-of-the-client-application), as the application already includes a backend and the frontend doesn't need to communicate with a different application server.
+Ignore [step 2](troubleshooting/#2-run-your-preferred-server-application-sample) and [step 3](#3-run-the-client-application-tutorial-changing-the-application_server_url), as the application already includes a backend and the frontend doesn't need to communicate with a different application server.

 ## Understanding the code